 As flight attendants began their week of walkouts at 2:00 p.m. local time (1300 UTC) on Friday.
-Lufthansa, Germany's flagship carrier, said 37,500 passengers would be affected by its cabin crews' walkouts.
+Lufthansa, Germany's flag carrier, said 37,500 passengers would be affected by its cabin crews' walkouts.

 Lufthansa's flight attendants kicked off their planned week of walkouts at the airline's Frankfurt and Dusseldorf hubs Friday afternoon, in the latest escalation of a long-running dispute over better pay and pension conditions.